-Create a WC clone with Golang
+Create a DNS Resolver with Golang

 I’ve been using Golang in the past months, and I was very happy about it, this language makes me feel entertained and productive and the same time.
 Studying for me is a lifelong journey, and with that in mind, I decided to keep using it for another challenge/project that I found quite simple but interesting.